 buildings and technical support systems to detailed

-situations and problems faced by society are handled in close contact
+construction elements and products.
+The programme is based on design studios in which real situations and problems faced by society are handled in close contact

 with local stakeholders and actors.